ferbs/webstack-micro/README.md

   * note: needed because navigating to your site using "http://localhost" or "http://127.0.0.1" confounds open id login, session cookies, and ssl on localhost

 * Give it a try
+  * Stop any containers still lingering from the installation: `bin/dev.sh stop`
   * Start the servers: `bin/dev.sh up`
   * Visit `http://webstack.loc`
   * Create a local dev-mode account for login: `bin/dev.sh run passportjs-auth bin/create-dev-user.js dev@email.loc secret!
 Some Name`